Leg3ndary/tagscript-docs/docs/source/index.rst

     Really would like to thank `readthedocs.org <https://readthedocs.org>`_ for making this possible, thank you!

-This is an unofficial guide to Carl-bot's tagscript, started by `_Leg3ndary#5759 <https://discordapp.com/users/360061101477724170/>`_, you may view all contributors - :doc:`here </contributing>`
+This is an unofficial guide to Carl-bot's tagscript, started by `_Leg3ndary#5759 <https://discordapp.com/users/360061101477724170/>`_, you may view all contributors :doc:`here. </contributing>`

-Containing knowledge from many users accross the globe!

 .. note::